Enhanced test automation with Selenium WebDriver and pytest

-The biggest challenge for a developer today is to ensure consistent and smooth working of their website or web-application across different devices, browsers, and platforms.
-The easiest way to ensure all round consistency is using a cross-browser testing method for testing websites or web-applications across contrasting combinations.
+The biggest challenge for a developer today is to ensure consistent and smooth working of their website or web application across different devices, browsers, and platforms.
+The easiest way to ensure all-round consistency is using a cross-browser testing method for testing websites or web applications across contrasting combinations.
 If you wish to test a web application, there are several frameworks available that can automate the tests performed across different web browsers to ensure consistency, repeatability, and speed.
 Here, I am going to discuss one such popular framework.

 A brief about Selenium WebDriver

-Selenium is an open-source tool that automates web application testing across numerous platforms such as Windows, Mac, and Linux.
+Selenium is an open-source tool that automates web application testing across numerous platforms, such as Windows, Mac, and Linux.
 With Selenium, you can perform web testing against some of the popular browsers like Chrome, Firefox, Opera, Microsoft Edge, etc. It also supports various programming languages like Python, C#, Ruby, PERL, Java, etc.

 Selenium WebDriver is one of the core components of the Selenium framework.
 It is a collection of open-source APIs that are used to automate the testing of a web application.
 It allows test automation to open a browser, then sends clicks, type keys, scrape text, and finally exit the browser cleanly.
-There are particular drivers for the browsers that include Chrome, Firefox, Opera, Microsoft Edge.
+There are particular drivers for the browsers that include Chrome, Firefox, Opera, and Microsoft Edge.
 Download these drivers first and then place them on the PATH.
 For a better understanding, check out the image below that depicts the architecture of a Selenium WebDriver:

 Let’s see the workflow in the above-mentioned architecture:

 - When you run the automation, the complete automation code gets converted to JSON.

 - Generated JSON is sent to the browser driver through JSON Wire Protocol Over HTTP.